noodlemctwoodle/pf-azure-sentinel/Logstash-Configuration/README.md

 ### View pfSense Logs in Azure Sentinel

-1. Wait for logs to arrive in Azure Sentinel, you will find it in Logs > Custom Logs
+1. Wait for logs to arrive in Azure Sentinel

+  The new custom log will be created automatically by the Azure Log Analytics plugin for Logstash.
+You should find the pfSense/opnSense table in Azure Sentinel > Logs > Custom   Logs,as shown below

+  `You do not need to configure a custom log source in Azure Sentinel "Advanced settings"`

-   - This can take up to 20 minutes
+   - It can take up to 20 minutes for the Custom Logs table to be populated.

    ![Azure-Sentinel](../.images/image2.png)